dmnksss/py-gpt-copy/README.md

-# copy-module
+# py-gpt-copy

-`copy-module` is a command-line utility that recursively copies all imported project files and places their combined contents into the clipboard.
+`py-gpt-copy` is a command-line utility that recursively copies all imported project files and places their combined contents into the clipboard.
 It can be helpful when you need to share a module’s dependencies with chatgpt or other AI to generate well mocked tests.

 ## Installation